InnerNight/DogApiDemo/README.md

 ### 📋 Dog Breeds List
 - Browse all available dog breeds
-- View images of each breed
+- View images of each breed (using first image from the breed's image collection)
 - See sub-breeds information
-- Clean and intuitive interface
+- Optimized list display with compact items (7-8 items per screen)
+- Efficient image loading with caching

 ### 🚀 Technical Features
 - Built with Jetpack Compose for modern Android UI